-After disembarking the Emerald Princess at the port of Civitavecchia northwest of Rome, we were set to first fly to London on British Airways in Club Europe, for an overnight stay before heading home Sunday morning.
-Princess insisted that we leave the ship at 6:45 to catch our ship-arranged transfer to the airport for our 11:45 flight, which turned out to be unnecessarily early given the dearth of traffic on a Saturday morning.
-Though slightly annoying to be jarred awake so early, guess it’s better to be safe than sorry.
+After disembarking the Emerald Princess at the port of Civitavecchia northwest of Rome, we planned to first fly to London on British Airways in Club Europe, for an overnight stay before heading home Sunday morning.
+Princess insisted that we leave the ship at 6:45 to catch our transfer to the airport for our 11:45 flight.
+That was far too early given the lack of traffic on a Saturday morning.
+Though I hated getting up that early, guess it’s better to be safe than sorry.
 BA doesn’t open its check-in counters at Rome until 3 hours before departure, so we had to sit around on the floor for about 40 minutes until an agent showed up.

 Note: this post is part of my multi-part trip report series about my wife and I’s trip to Europe in June/July, 2015.
 Read the trip report introduction for an index and background about our trip.